oneminch/Notes/HTML.md

 - `:valid` / `:invalid` pseudo-classes are used to target form controls with constraints.
     - e.g. `required` controls with no value -> `:invalid`, `<input type="email">` with non-email value -> `:invalid`, controls with no constraint validation -> `:valid`
 - `:indeterminate` and `:default` match radios / checkboxes that are neither checked nor unchecked, and ones that are checked by default (on page load), respectively.
 ### Sending Data

-- When sending form data using [[JavaScript]], the `FormData` object can be used to get the data from a form element or to build the data, and then to manage its transmission; it's a set of key/value pairs that represent form fields and their respective values.
+- When sending form data using [[JavaScript]], the `FormData` constructor can be used to get the data from a form element or to build the data, and then to manage its transmission; it's a JS Map of key/value pairs that represent form fields and their respective values.

 ## HTML Best Practices